 These Bean Walnut Mushroom Burgers hit every mark.
 They're hefty, have great texture with the walnuts and oats, and they can easily be made in advance and frozen.
-The burgers need just a handful of pantry ingredients, but are probably the most flavorful veggie burgers you've ever eaten.
+The burgers need just a handful of pantry ingredients, but I'm certain you will find these to be among the most flavorful veggie burgers you've eaten.

 When we do road trips, I try and pack a couple of days' meals so we can at least start out eating healthier meals than the food one tends to grab at highway rest stops.
-These delicious Bean Walnut Mushroom Burgers were in our cooler, along with slices of my vegan carrot cake, and together they made the trip that much more fun.
+On our most recent road trip, these delicious Bean Walnut Mushroom Burgers were in our cooler, along with slices of my vegan carrot cake.

 Vegan Bean Walnut Mushroom Burgers